WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Overview.md

 ## Story

-You are designing a Webex AI agent for a flower store.
-This agent will recommend flowers to customers, collect order details, and calculate the total price for standard and custom bouquets.
+You are designing a Webex Autonomous AI agent for a flower store.
+This AI agent will recommend flowers to customers based on the occasion, collect order details, calculate the total price, update the order information in a third-party application using APIs, and send a confirmation email with the order details.</br></br>
+Remember, customers will trust the AI Agent only when they truly believe it can assist them effectively.
+That’s exactly what you’ll be working to achieve in this lab!

 ## Call Flow Overview